-Sprinkle a couple long walks into your week, and then introduce weight training.
-Your arm work is not going to help your metabolism and that belly fat, but a good overall full body exercise program will.
+Sprinkle a couple of long walks into your week, and then introduce weight training.
+Your arm work is not going to help your metabolism and belly fat, but a good overall full body exercise program will.

 Belly fat does respond well to exercise… as long as it’s the right kind of exercise.